rawls238/Scientist4J/README.md

 e.runAsync(this::controlFunction, this::candidateFunction);
 ```

-There could be a situation where you want to continue to perform the work of existing functions.
-on the same thread and run an experiment on a different thread.
-For example, there is a web application with Tomcat.
-Tomcat has its own thread pool,
+There could be a situation where you want to continue to perform the work of existing functions on the same thread and run an experiment on a different thread.For example, if you deploy a web application with Tomcat Tomcat has its own thread pool,
 and you don't want the experiment to affect existing functionality.

 To run control on the same thread but different for candidate: